VBA Tutorial: Merging Multiple Excel Files into Separate Sheets

 Conclusion

 There may be other methods to merge Excel files in a single workbook.
-However, this VBA macro (above) will do what I intended to do.
+However the macro in the above example, will do what I intended to do.
 It will quickly merge data extracted from multiple Excel files in different sheets in the master Excel file.

 This method is simple and clean.
 All you have to do is mention the path of the files clearly and the macro will do the rest.
 You’ll also learn how to create worksheets (or sheets) in your Excel file dynamically in the above example.